Pirates of the Caribbean: The Eye of the Wind

 Mary: “We find the Crown and we can free Neptune from his servitude, if not his form.”

-Jack: “Ah, he’ll no longer be a weapon in Baldassaro’s hand.”
+Jack: “Ah, he’ll no longer be a weapon handled by Baldassaro’s … hand.
+Handling him.”

 Anne: “The old ways are gone, in both the Old World and the New.
 The Church has seen to that, and scoured Creation of its treasures in the process.
 All we have left to us is revenge.”